xcore/sw_audio_effects/app_slicekit_biquad/doc_quickstart/quickstart.rst

 to load the application over JTAG (via the XTAG2 and Xtag Adaptor card) into the xCORE multicore microcontroller.

 #.
 Supply some analogue audio to the audio board (via mini jack In_1/2).
-   E.g. by connecting the output of an MP3 player, or speaking into a microphone.
+   E.g. by connecting the PC audio output and playing the video `here <http://www.xmos.com>`_. or the output of an MP3 player, or speaking into a microphone.
 #.
 Monitor the analogue audio from the audio board (via mini jack Out_1/2).
    E.g. by connecting some headphones, or sending the audio to an active speaker.
 #.
 Click on the ``Run`` icon (the white arrow in the green circle).
 After a 1 or 2 seconds filtered audio should be heard.